-In the differences-in-discontinuities approach, I estimate the differences-in-discontinuity coefficient at the moderate-high threshold to recover the effect of algorithmic recommendations, which I'll call R. Intuitively, I leverage the fact that the post-period regression discontinuity at this threshold is the sum of the recommendation effect (R), the levels effect at the threshold (L{mh} , the effect of being labeled moderate instead of high risk for marginal cases), and the effect of increased prior felony conviction (F).13 Meanwhile, the pre-period regression discontinuity at the threshold is the sum of the levels effect at the threshold (L{mh}) and the effect of increased prior felony conviction (F).
-Therefore, the difference between the two (the differences-in-discontinuities coefficient) leaves the desired recommendation effect (R).
+In my naive differences-in-discontinuities approach, I estimate the differences-in-discontinuity coefficient at the moderate-high threshold to recover the effect of algorithmic recommendations, which I'll call R. Intuitively, I leverage the fact that the post-period regression discontinuity at this threshold is the sum of the recommendation effect (R), the levels effect at the threshold ( $L{mh}$ , the effect of being labeled moderate instead of high risk for marginal cases), and the effect of increased prior felony conviction (F): $RD{mh}^{post} = R + L{mh} + F$ .

-11My results are also consistent with previous research that showed that discontinuous changes in algorithm risk labels have causal impacts on criminal proceedings (Cowgill 2018b).
+&lt;sup>13These results are also consistent with previous research that showed that discontinuous changes in algorithm risk labels have causal impacts on criminal proceedings (Cowgill 2018b).
 Both sets of results show that how algorithms are communicated matters for human decisions.

-12Because the administrative data do not indicate which information judges discussed in bail decisions, I cannot directly test this possibility using tabulations in the data.
+&lt;sup>14Because the administrative data do not indicate which information judges discussed in bail decisions, I cannot directly test this possibility using tabulations in the data.